-Moore was elected to serve on the NCAA National Tennis Committee, and was also voted as the Intercollegiate Tennis Association Chairman for NCAA Division I schools in the state of Texas.
+Moore was named the 2013 ITA Coach of the Year in Texas by his peers, an award that includes every Division I coach in Texas.
+Moore was also elected to serve on the NCAA National Tennis Committee, and was also voted as the Intercollegiate Tennis Association Chairman for NCAA Division I schools in the state of Texas.
 Moore has been named Southland Conference Coach of the Year seven straight years, tying the record for Southland Conference coaches in any sport.
-Moore was recently named ITA Texas Region Coach of the Year by his peers for the 2013 season, an award that includes every Division I coach in Texas.
+He signed a long-term contract with the Islanders in 2013, keeping him as the Director of Tennis through 2017.

 Since becoming Director of Tennis, Moore has upgraded both programs in numerous ways.
-Under Moore’s leadership, the programs have added three full-time assistants, the Thomas J. Henry Tennis Center, a new state-of-the-art facility on the Momentum Campus, purchased the rights to the prestigious HEB Tournament of Champions and added an officially-sanctioned ITA fall tournament for the men’s and women’s teams.
+Under Moore’s leadership, the programs have added two full-time assistants, the highly acclaimed Thomas J. Henry Tennis Center, on the Momentum Campus, purchased the rights to the prestigious HEB Tournament of Champions and added an officially-sanctioned ITA fall tournament for both teams.
 Moore has also raised significant funds from the Corpus Christi tennis community to benefit both teams.

 In 1998, Moore left Texas Tech to become the head coach at A&M-Corpus Christi and did what few coaches have done - start an NCAA Division I program from scratch.
 Moore immediately put the Islanders on the map with a 45-17 record and 15-3 SLC mark in the first three years.
 He was one of the youngest NCAA Division I head coaches in the country at age 26.
 Moore was also significantly involved in fundraising for the men’s team.